mattbis/lib-web-wglr-sb.dev/README.md

 1) this code is only targeted to one application. application is GPL, the dep code is prob MIT and bsd hmmm, I guess that is all fine.
 I could rewrite it all if I need to ...
 2) the nightly build compiles the deps + sec updates and combines with our small class to store data for gpu-lines.
 This is the only custom part.

+## DO NOT RUN ANYTHING YET - I AM NOT TESTING ATM

 ### references, based on, attributes the great work by following authors:-

 1) matt desl